-Having the opportunity to work from home with no childcare is an amazing privilege, which should be respected.
+Having the opportunity to work from home with no childcare is an amazing privilege.
 Not many other generations have had the chance to live and work remotely with their children by their side.

 How do I work from home with a toddler (1-3 years old)…without childcare